yhesse/wunderlist/docs/overview.rst

 Guidelines
 ----------

-1. Collections follows PSR-0, PSR-1, and PSR-2.
+1. Wunderlist PHP SDK follows PSR-0, PSR-1, and PSR-2.
-2. Collections is meant to be lean and fast with very few dependencies.
+2. Wunderlist PHP SDK is meant to be lean and fast with very few dependencies.
-3. Collections has a minimum PHP version requirement of PHP 5.4.
-Pull requests must not require a PHP version greater than PHP 5.4.
+3. Wunderlist PHP SDK has a minimum PHP version requirement of PHP 5.5.
+Pull requests must not require a PHP version greater than PHP 5.5.
 4. All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.